Gabriel Matzneff

-Gabriel Michel Hippolyte Matzneff (born 12 August 1936) is a French writer and pedophile.
+Gabriel Michel Hippolyte Matzneff (/fr/; born 12 August 1936) is a French writer and pedophile.
+During the 1980s, he made several trips to the Philippines where, as he described in one of his books, he raped pre-adolescent boys, some as young as 8 years old.
+Matzneff remained sheltered from prosecution throughout his literary career, benefiting from wide and enthusiastic support within French literary circles.

+In February 2020, following intense media coverage of a book published by one of his victims, Vanessa Springora, French prosecutors announced that a criminal investigation had been launched, though the statute of limitations meant the case was dismissed.

 He was the winner of the Mottard and Amic awards from the Académie française in 1987 and 2009, respectively, the Prix Renaudot essay in 2013, and the Prix Cazes in 2015.
 He is known for his descriptions of his pedophilia and child sex tourism in print, online, and on television.

-Matzneff remained sheltered from prosecution throughout his literary career, benefiting from wide and enthusiastic support within French literary circles despite the fact his books did not sell well among the general public.

-In February 2020, following intense media coverage of a book published by one of his victims, Vanessa Springora, French prosecutors announced that a criminal investigation had been launched, though the statute of limitations meant the case was dismissed.

 Biography

 Family, youth, and education

 Born on 12 August 1936 in Neuilly-sur-Seine, Matzneff came from a family of Russian émigrés who settled in France after 1917.
-According to information available on his official website, "his parents divorced when he was six months old; throughout his childhood, he never saw them in the same room, and would often be separated from his sister Alexandra and his brothers André and Nicolas.
+According to information available on his official website, "his parents divorced when he was six months old; throughout his childhood, he never saw them in the same room, and would often be separated from his sister Alexandra and his brothers André and Nicolas".

-His mother was Jewish, while his father was Russian Orthodox.
+His mother was Russian Jewish, while his father was Russian Orthodox.
 He was raised in Russian Orthodoxy.
-It was a childhood tossed to and fro, overshadowed by family breakdowns and war.
+It was a "childhood tossed to and fro, overshadowed by family breakdowns and war.
 It was a childhood which still causes him very painful memories."

 His family raised him in a refined cultural environment, rubbing shoulders with such famous Russian figures as Lev Shestov and Nikolai Berdyaev.
 It is here he discovered literature and religion.
-Matzneff spent a year attending the Gerson private Catholic school (1943–44), two in Lycée Saint-Louis-de-Gonzague (1944–46), then moved to a school in Tannenberg from between 1946 and 1952, and from 1952 attended Lycée Carnot.
+Matzneff spent a year attending the Gerson private Catholic school (1943–44), two in Lycée Saint-Louis-de-Gonzague (1944–46), then moved to a school in Tannenberg from 1946 to 1952, and from 1952 attended Lycée Carnot.
 In 1954 he commenced his studies on classical letters and philosophy at the Sorbonne.
 After completing his military service in Algeria between 1959 and 1960, Matzneff returned to Paris in 1961.
 He enrolled as a Russian speaker at the Institut national des langues et civilisations orientales and began a career as a journalist.

 He met fellow author Henry de Montherlant in June 1957 and remained his friend, in spite of quarrels, until de Montherlant's suicide in 1972.

 He began to keep his diary on 1 August 1953 but did not publish it until 1976.
-In the first volume, he vowed himself to be a rebel sentimental libertine: "I was Athos, the great misanthrope lord, secret, different...".
+In the first volume, he vowed to be a sentimental libertine: "I was Athos, the great misanthrope lord, secret, different...".